apache/ozone/.github/ci.md

 #### build-info job

 [The build-info job script](../dev-support/ci/selective_ci_checks.sh) runs before the others and determines which of the other jobs are to be run.
 If the workflow was triggered by some event other than a PR, then all jobs/tests are run.
-All jobs are also run if the PR has a label containing the following string, "full tests needed".
+They are also all run if the PR has a label containing the following string, "full tests needed".

-Otherwise, build-info first generates a list of files that were changed by the PR.
+Otherwise, *build-info* first generates a list of files that were changed by the PR.
 It matches that list against a series of regex's, each of which is associated with a different job.
 It sets the appropriate flag for each match.
-Those boolean flags are used later in the run to decide whether a job should be run
+Those boolean flags are used later in the run to decide whether the corresponding job should be run

 For example, a regex like the following is used to determine if the Kubernetes flag should be set.
 ```